jrmcauliffe00/cwl-airflow-compose-1/README.md

 ### Prerequisites

 Clone this repository to your local machine where Python 3.8.10 is installed.
 Additionally, make sure Docker and Docker Compose are downloaded and ready to use.
+Specifying cwltool and Airflow versions can be done at runtime.
+[Dockerfile]{./Dockerfile} is used as a basis for this Docker Compose environment (the extended image used include CWL-Airflow and node.js).

 ### Installation